Summary of Significant Accounting Policies

 Revenue for demonstrations and consulting services is recognized when performance obligations contained in the contract have been completed, typically the completion of necessary field work and the delivery of any required analysis per the terms of the agreement.

-The following table presents sales by operating segment disaggregated based on the type of product and geographic region for the three and nine months ended September 30, 2022 and 2021.
+The following table presents sales by operating segment disaggregated based on the type of product and geographic region for the year ended March 31, 2022 and 2021.

 Basic and Diluted Loss Per Common Share

 Basic net loss per common share is computed using the weighted average number of common shares outstanding.
 Diluted loss per share reflects the potential dilution from common stock equivalents, such as stock issuable pursuant to the exercise of stock options and warrants.
-Based on a market price of $0.24 per share on September 30, 2022, there are 3,659,814 dilutive stock options and no dilutive warrants for the three months ended September 30, 2022 as the Company reported net income for the period.
-There were no dilutive potential common shares for the nine months ended September 30, 2022, because the Company incurred a net loss and basic and diluted losses per common share are the same.
-There were no dilutive potential common shares as of September 30, 2021, because the Company incurred net losses and basic and diluted losses per common share are the same.
+There were no dilutive potential common shares as of March 31, 2022 and 2021, because the Company incurred net losses and basic and diluted losses per common share are the same.
+The following common stock equivalents were excluded from the computation of diluted net loss per share of common stock because they were anti-dilutive.
+The exercise of these common stock equivalents would dilute earnings per share if the Company becomes profitable in the future.

 Concentration of Credit Risk